iterative/dvc.org/static/docs/tutorial/reproducibility.md

 $ dvc repro model.p.dvc
 ```

-> By default, `dvc repro` tries to read the DVC-file named `Dvcfile` like the
+> By default, `dvc repro` tries to read the DVC-file with name `Dvcfile`, like
-> one we define in the previous chapter.
+> the one we define in the previous chapter.

 ```dvc
 $ dvc repro